Chimdee/Data-Science-Nano-Degree/Capstone Project/readme.md

 6. images: a few images to test the model manually

 Note:
-The dog image dataset used by this project can be downloaded here: https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip
+The dog image dataset used by this project can be downloaded [here](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip)
-The human image dataset can be downloaded here: https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip
+The human image dataset can be downloaded [here](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip)

 ## Results<a name="results"></a>